Aikatsu!: Printed media

 A manga adaption, published by Shogakukan and illustrated by Bambi Shirayuki, was serialized in Ciao.

 Legacy

 The Aikatsu! franchise was succeeded three successive series including one spin-off series and one virtual idol project.
 The second series, Aikatsu Stars! launched in May 2016 with an anime airing between April 2016 and March 2018.
 The third series, Aikatsu Friends! launched in April 2018 with an anime airing between April 2018 and September 2019.
 A first spin-off series, Aikatsu on Parade!, which set at alternate reality features characters from alternate version of Aikatsu!, Stars! and Friends! launched in October 2019, with an anime airing between October 2019 and March 2020.
 The fourth series, Aikatsu Planet! launched in December 2020, with a tokusatsu/anime hybrid series airing from January to June 2021.
-A VTuber project titled Aikatsu Academy! launched on July 27, 2024 with initial three talents; Mieru Himeno, Mamiru Meh, and Wao Parin, while new talent, Rindou Taimu was added on November 30.
+A VTuber project and The fifth series, Aikatsu Academy! launched in July 2024, with initial three talents; Mieru Himeno, Mamiru Meh, and Wao Parin, while new talent, Rindou Taimu was added in November 2024 until their final streaming at April 2026.